brianpbyers/intro-ionic/README.md

 Input a name for your new app, and select "Create app".

 Follow the directions for "CONNECT EXISTING APP".

+You need to click a Deploy button now.

 When creating your first app, you will also be asked to login.
 Enter the same email and password you used to sign up earlier.